Subnodal/subElements/docs/en/optimising.md

 # Optimising Rendering
-If you find that the time it takes to render elements is very long, then it might be beneficial to try out some of this optimisation tips with regards to your HTML structure.
+If you find that the time it takes to render elements is very long, then it might be beneficial to try out some of these optimisation tips with regards to your HTML structure.

 Slow rendering times are particularly attributed to `s-for` and `s-each` loops